 But at the end we want to affect the calculation results by adding operations into some netop - furthermore, it wouldn't be very usefull to get back the given inputs in case of overwrites.

-overwrites Values in the solution that are written by more than one operations, accessed by Solution.
+overwrites Values in the solution that have been written by more than one operations, accessed by Solution. overwrites:

 net